Review of Kaire E about our office at Rome - Airport - Fiumicino Powered by Google™

 Longitude: 12°14'28.6"E (12.241271)

 Once you have collected your luggage, make your way to departures on the upper level.
 If you arrive at Terminal 1 go upstairs to arrivals and then come out of the building, turn right and make your way to Terminal 3.
-Please wait for the Centauro Rent a Car shuttle bus in front of Exit/Uscita 1 of Terminal 3 on the departures level.
+In front of Exit/Uscita 1 of Terminal 3 on the departures level is where you can wait for the Centauro Rent a Car Shuttle which comes every 10-15 mins.